maxcomuk/C-Projects/Student Database Management System/readme.md

 1. Download both Main.cpp and Main.h files
 2. Compile the project and run the program

 Note.
-You must have both sqlite3.c and sqlite3.h in order for it to work as this will be required for creating the SQL database file
+You must have both sqlite3.c and sqlite3.h included in your project in order for it to work as this will be required for creating the SQL database file

 # Ide I used [Visual studio 2022](https://www.techspot.com/downloads/7493-visual-studio-2022.html)